Routine maintenance, minor repairs and adjustments in the apartment

 In the model case, Mrs Jelínková wants to modernise her kitchen but does not plan to interfere with the water supply.
 Therefore, she only has to notify the SVJ of her intention and allow them to control the renovation.
 At the same time, the HOA will ask her for the construction documentation.
 Once the documentation has been submitted, Ms Jelínková can start the reconstruction and does not have to deal with anything else.

 The responsibility for repairs and maintenance of the apartment lies with the owner.
-Repairs paid by the HOA are only those that concern the common parts of the house from the common fund where all members contribute.
+The repairs paid by the HOA are only those relating to the common parts of the building from the common repair fund to which all members contribute.
 The common parts are, as we have already mentioned, defined in the owner’s declaration.

 Are you solving a similar problem?